getify/You-Dont-Know-JS/this & object prototypes/ch5.md

 #### Constructor Or Call?

-In the above snippet, it's tempting to think that `Foo` is a "constructor", because we call it with `new` and we observer it "constructs" an object.
+In the above snippet, it's tempting to think that `Foo` is a "constructor", because we call it with `new` and we observe that it "constructs" an object.

 In reality, `Foo` is no more a "constructor" than any other function in your program.
 Functions themselves are **not** constructors.
 However, when you put the `new` keyword in front of a normal function call, that makes that function call a "constructor call".
 In fact, `new` sort of hijacks any normal function and calls it in a fashion that constructs an object, **in addition to whatever else it was going to do**.